 I’ll be back on STV Edinburgh’s Fountainbridge show tonight (7-8pm), celebrating World Book Day with debut novelist Jane Alexander.
-Continue reading “Celebrating World Book Day is a chance to show your love and appreciation for reading and for all things bookish.
-I'd encourage you to find a writer and give them a cup of tea and cake: a [...]
+Continue reading “Celebrating World Book Day with debut novelist Jane Alexander”

 This coming Saturday (4th June) I’ll be running a writing & bookmaking workshop in Newcastle with printmaker and book artist Theresa Easton as part of the VAMOS Festival.
 The workshop is FREE, but booking is required- to book a place click here.
 Continue reading “Writing & book making workshop at VAMOS festival this Saturday”